scantist/user-docs/docs/en-US/Language-and-File-Support/index.md

 <!--
 <hr class="thick" />

-You now set up {{companyConfig.COMPANY_NAME}} SCA and are ready to start scanning your open source projects. {{companyConfig.COMPANY_NAME}} is designed to integrate seamlessly with your existing software development workflows and tools.
+You now set up {{companyConfig.APP_NAME}} SCA and are ready to start scanning your open source projects. {{companyConfig.APP_NAME}} is designed to integrate seamlessly with your existing software development workflows and tools.

 - [Trigger a scan](../Trigger-Scan/)